Xiaoqian-Liu/MMGN/Matlab/README.txt

-Code for 'A Majorization-Minimization Gauss-Newton Method for 1-Bit Matrix Completion'
+Matlab code for 'A Majorization-Minimization Gauss-Newton Method for 1-Bit Matrix Completion'

 This folder includes code for implementing the MMGN method for 1-bit matrix completion in R.